evilsocket/uroboros/README.md

 [![click here for a video](https://asciinema.org/a/382003.png)](https://asciinema.org/a/382003)

+**Work in progress**

 ## Usage

-For the moment there're no binary releases and building from sources is the only way (requires Go and make):
+For the moment there are no binary releases and building from sources is the only way (requires Go and make):

     sudo make install